 The proactive monitoring of risk exposure is top of mind for Boards and Senior Management.
 Risk indicators can play a major role in this process.
 Despite this heightened focus, many indicators are in fact lagging incident reports rather than leading measures.

-As a result, companies that have invested significant resources in developing indicators are often monitoring historical data rather than early warning signals.
-This can also result in a misleading profile of risk exposure.
+As a result, organisations that have invested significant resources in developing indicators are often monitoring lagging data rather than early warning signals.
+This can stifle the preventative nature of their risk control efforts and result in a misleading profile of risk exposure.

-Genuine indicators are early warning signals of the root causes of the risk in question.
+Genuine Risk Indicators are quantitative early warning signals of the root causes of the risk in question.

-The reason why many so called Risk Indicators track incidents rather than early warning signals is because cause and effect are often confused with a positive relationship.
+The two main reasons why many so called Risk Indicators track incidents (i.e. lagging data), rather than early warning signals (i.e. leading data), is because of Cognitive Bias and confusion around the Cause-Effect Correlation.

 Identify the full range of root causes for each risk so that the correct impact and likelihood exposures are captured.